the-turing-way/the-turing-way/templates/chapter-template/README.md

 - **Chapter Folder**: The subfolder where your chapter's content goes should have the same name as the chapter's Landing Page, for example `open-science`.

 - **Chapter Content**: Every sub-topic in your chapter should have its own file.
-These should named by combining the landing page's name with a word that best describes the sub-topic.
+These should be named by combining the landing page's name with a word that best describes the sub-topic.
 For example, if a sub-topic of the Open Science chapter is about the Infrastructure School of Thought, then its file name could be `open-science-infrastructure.md`

 - **Chapter Checklist and Resources**: Like the files that make up the chapter's content, name your chapter's Checklist and Resources files by combining the Landing Page's name with a word that best describes the file.